spirilis/RTC_B/README.md

 The *scheduled-event alarm* is an alarm which runs at a specified time based on an optional combination of Day-of-Week, Day, Hour and Minute information.
 Any one of these metrics may be used, and multiple metrics may be combined.
 For example, to set an alarm that kicks off at 9:00AM every Monday, setting the Day-of-Week metric to MONDAY and Hour metric to 9 would enable this behavior.
-But leaving the Day-of-Week metric cleared (as NOT\_AN\_ALARM) would enable an alarm that kicks off at 9:00AM every day of the week.
+But leaving the Day-of-Week metric cleared (as NO\_ALARM) would enable an alarm that kicks off at 9:00AM every day of the week.

 There are two types of periodic ticks; one that is capable of kicking off from as often as 64 times a second to as infrequent